 30. Use A Proper Waste Disposal System

-Send the plastic and metal items you cannot reuse to recyclers like Sydney copper cable scrap recycling for appropriate disposal, instead of sending them to a landfill.
+Use a commercial recycling box to collect and send the plastic and metal items you cannot reuse to reputable recyclers for appropriate disposal, instead of sending them to a landfill.

 Saving the world and achieving zero waste begins with saving your own household from the mountains of single-use plastics and dangerous toxins.